 Green Tea Extracts

-Green tea is famous thousands of years ago.
+Green tea is known thousands of years ago.
 It originated in China but now green tea spread in the whole world.
 Asia produces green tea too.

 Green tea contains phytochemicals.
 They consist of polyphenols and caffeine.